solothought/flowgger/README.md

 Above graph highlights the difference for 1 API call.
 Suppose you have 10 APIs, Flowgger will generate a log file of 2.75 mb for 1000 requests to each API, where the other frameworks will generate a log file of 22.3 mb.
 Here, we've considered 20 log statements per API with 50 chars in each statement on average.

 Consideration: In this comparison, it is considered that there is no extra debug, error, or other logs.
 All the log statements define the flow of application.

+---

+# TODO

+- System level non-flow appenders.
+Though, this requires very minimal development effort, I've left it to be implemented on user's demand.
+This can be done by any logging framework so it is on 2nd priority.
+- Application is implemented in ESM module.
+CJS modules can be generated if needed
+- Application accepts directory path to load flows.
+We can let user feed flows as text instead.
+So that the application can be used in the browser as well.
+However, I dont see any advantage of that so this is on hold.
+- Dynamic appenders to log in temprary file for debug and analysis purpose.
+- Integration with logging and chatting platforms: logstash
+- Update VS code plugin to jump to the code when user clicks on a step in `.stflow` file.
+- Consider keys in smart filtering.